quasarframework/quasar/docs/src/pages/start/upgrade-guide/upgrade-guide.md

 ```

 #### Webpack devserver
 As part of the upgrade to Webpack 5, Quasar CLI now supplies [webpack-dev-server v4](https://github.com/webpack/webpack-dev-server) and [webpack-dev-middleware v4](https://github.com/webpack/webpack-dev-middleware) which come with their own breaking changes.
-This influences quasar.config.js > devServer options.
+This influences quasar.config file > devServer options.
 Below are some of the most used props:

 | Prop name | Type | Description |
 | --- | --- | --- |